Degrees: Ph.D., California at San Diego

-Expertise: Mariana Ortega's areas of research are 20th Continental Philosophy, specifically Heideggerian Phenomenology, Latina Feminism and Woman of Color Feminism.
-She is also interested in Existentialism, Critical Race Theory, Latin American Feminism, Aesthetics and Philosophy and Literature.
+Expertise: Mariana Ortega's areas of research are 20th Continental Philosophy, (Existential Phenomenology, Heidegger), Women of Color feminisms (emphasis on Latina Feminism), and Philosophy of Race.
+She is also interested in Aesthetics, Photographic theory, Latin American thought, and Philosophy and Literature.

 Dr. Ortega’s research focuses on questions of self and sociality, the question of identity, and visual representations of race.
 She has published articles in journals such as Hypatia, International Journal of Philosophical Studies, International Philosophical Quarterly, Radical Philosophy Review and Critical Philosophy of Race.
 She is co-editor with Linda Martín-Alcoff of the anthology Constructing the Nation: A Race and Nationalism Reader (SUNY, 2009).
-Her monograph Between Worlds: Latina Feminist Fenomenology and the Multiplicitous Self is forthcoming with SUNY.
-In this work she introduces the notion of multiplicitous selfhood in light of Heideggerian existential phenomenology and Latina feminisms.
+In her monograph, In-Between: Latina Feminist Phenomenology, Multiplicity, and the Self (SUNY 2016), she introduces the notion of multiplicitous selfhood in light of Latina feminisms and Heideggerian phenomenology.

 Click here for information about the Latina Feminist Roundtable.